 That way, when I’m standing there sobbing on my driveway in January in my faded mis-matched Christmas pajamas, it won’t be because I’m sad that all my sweet babies are gone (yet again).
 It’ll just be…ya know…good holiday help…it’s just so stinking hard to find.

 Someone make me a martini.
-(Never mind, I’ll make it myself, but I’m adding that to the list of things a good Quarninternship program should cover…)
+(Never mind, I’ll make it myself, but I’m adding that to the list of things a decent QuarnIntern should know…)